-Diabetes is a health condition that affects how the body turns food into energy.
-Most food is broken down into glucose (sugar).
-When sugar increases in your bloodstream, your pancreas releases insulin.
-Insulin acts like a key to let the sugar into your body's cells to use as energy.
-When there isn't enough insulin or when cells stop responding to insulin, too much sugar stays in your bloodstream.
+Diabetes is a health condition characterized by elevated levels of blood glucose.
+Most food is broken down into glucose (sugar) and when glucose increases in the bloodstream, the pancreas releases insulin.
+Insulin acts like a key to let the sugar into your body's cells to use as energy, but when the body does not produce enough insulin or when cells stop responding to insulin, too much sugar stays in the bloodstream.
 Over time, this can cause serious health problems such as heart disease, vision loss, and kidney disease.
-There is no cure for any type of diabetes.